A practical guide to Atlassian AI: Features, pricing & alternatives (2026)

 Is Atlassian AI the right choice for your team's reality?

-There's no doubt Atlassian AI and Rovo are a big move for the company.
-For teams that are fully standardized on Atlassian's cloud platform, it offers an easy way to boost productivity in a familiar setting.
+Atlassian AI and Rovo represent a significant step forward in workplace productivity.
+For teams that are standardized on Atlassian's cloud platform, it offers a seamless way to boost efficiency in a reliable, enterprise-grade setting.

-Ready to see what a truly flexible AI agent can do for your team?
-Try eesel AI for free and deploy a fully autonomous agent that learns from all your knowledge, not just part of it.
+Ready to see what a flexible AI agent can do for your team?
+Try eesel AI for free and see how it works alongside your Atlassian knowledge.

 Frequently asked questions